allandeboe/Focust-Web-App/README.md

 * [**Docker**](https://www.docker.com/) - a piece of open-source software that deals with deploying software applications in *containers*, which are essentially like small & compact virtual machines.
 This is used to allow a more easy deployment process for this project, if I do decide to have this web application run on the web.

+* [**Jenkins**](https://www.jenkins.io/) - an open-sourced automation server primarily used for CI/CD; In the context of this project, Jenkins is used to build and run the Docker images and containers needed to run the project.

 ## Installation, Set-up, & Interaction
 For instructions regarding the installation & set-up for both front-end and back-end servers, read the `INSTALLATION.md` file in this directory.